 |Gold Coast City - All industries||2016||2011||Change|

-Analysis of the resident workers age structure of Gold Coast City in 2016 compared to Queensland shows that there was a higher proportion of people in the younger age groups (15 to 44 years) as well as a similar proportion of people in the older age groups (45 years and over).
+Analysis of the resident workers (All industries) age structure of Gold Coast City in 2016 compared to Queensland shows that there was a lower proportion of persons in the younger age groups (15 to 44 years) as well as a higher proportion of persons in the older age groups (45 years and over).

 Overall, 59.2% of the resident workers was aged under 45 years, compared to 59.3% for Queensland.
 40.8% were aged 45 years and over, compared to 40.7% for Queensland.

-There were no major differences between the resident workers age structure of Gold Coast City and Queensland in 2016.
+The major difference between the resident workers age structure of Gold Coast City and Queensland is:

 The largest changes in the resident workers age structure in Gold Coast City between 2011 and 2016 were in the age groups: